 This course takes an in-depth approach to the Power Query and will provide an introduction to the M language, allowing you to replay a series of transformations.
 This is helpful when readying data on a weekly, monthly or quarterly basis, saving you time on these repetitive tasks.
 M Code will also allow you to manipulate data using features that are not accessible via keyboard commands.

-This course is aimed at Excel power-users, Power BI BI professionals, and Excel power-users who have a general familiarity with Power Query but need more knowledge and experience to take it to its full potential.
-Our Advanced DAX Functions course is a great complement to this class and is also designed for users of Excel, Power BI or SQL Server.
-For details on this companion course, go to
+This course is aimed at Excel power-users, Power BI users, BI professionals, and Excel power-users who have a general familiarity with Power Query but need more knowledge and experience to take it to its full potential.
+Our

 Power Query and Power BI